azkiflay/kubernetes/README.md

   <figcaption><strong>Figure 6: </strong> EKS cluster details - part 2 </figcaption>
   </figure>

 Finally, it is important to **delete the cluster** if it is not for production purposes, as is the case here.
 Otherwise, keeping the EKS cluster running will result in monetary charges to the AWS account holder.
+Moreover, there AWS account will be charged for the amount of time the EKS cluster was running until deletion according to Amazon's hourly rate for the EKS service.

 ## EKS with Terraform